 The Taxi service needed a new Taximeter and a printer to meet updatet aprovals - and with that, also a wireless payment terminal. - challenge accepted.

-TP Radio started gathering specification of requirements and began design and software - a new bank carrier of data was on the list of demands and made the challange even greater.
+TP Radio started gathering specification of requirements and began design and software - a new bank carrier of data was on the list of demands and made the challenge even greater.

 A Taximeter was developed mechanical and software-vice, divided into a Taximeter display and a Taximeter connection box.
 The Display is OLED to get a good visual in both sunny and cloudy weather and at night(brightness controlled automatically) - The connection box contains the main electronics and is no bigger, than the size of the palm of an average hand.
 The Taximeter and connections box is of corse MID approved

-A large heat & powerplant had an old and outdated safety/alarm system that needed replacement - crusual features were 1. priority. - Challange accepted
+A large heat & powerplant had an old and outdated safety/alarm system that needed replacement - crusual features were first priority. - Challenge accepted

 The alarm system were divided into a base unit connected to a control room PC-system, and a sub unit which could be placed where there was a need for an acoustic alarm/visual alarm/surveillance of fire exits/open or closing doors, fire detecters ect.